-ETSI Open Source MANO (OSM) Activity Report 2020
+ETSI Open Source MANO (OSM) Activity Report 2021

 Chair: Francisco-Javier Ramón Salguero, Telefónica S.A.

-Established as a community driven initiative – hosted by ETSI – to develop a production-quality NFV Management and Orchestration (MANO) software stack aligned the requirements of commercial NFV networks.
+Established as a community driven initiative – hosted by ETSI – to develop a production-quality NFV Management and Orchestration (MANO) software stack aligned with the requirements of commercial NFV networks.

-Learn more about our activities at osm.etsi.org
+Learn more about OSM activities at osm.etsi.org